simcodes-rust/simcodes-rust/README.md

 - 📫 How to reach me vestafpersonal@gmail.com (please be patient)
 -   Seeking the help of webpage designer/graphic artist
 - Facebook: https://www.facebook.com/groups/670177900980197/learning_content
+- Currently the software repository (behond this screen) is open for those who display a sincere desire to contribute.
+Those who the author of this project has gotten to know personally.
+Later, after the project has matured, we will open it up to everyone.

 <!---
 simcodes-rust/simcodes-rust is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.